 This area is reserved for animals who have shown dramatic improvement in a short period of time.
 These animals and their humans are definitely winners!
 Each member of the winner's circle gets a winner's medal and a certificate.
-Each year 1 or 2 animals are chosen as the most improved of the year.
+Each year one or two animals are chosen as the most improved of the year.

 Kuma-Most improved Dog of 2016

-Meet Kuma.
-Our most improved dog for 2016!
+Meet Kuma, our Most Improved Dog for 2016!
 My first meeting with Kuma was his face lunging towards mine, at the end of his leash, barking insanely!
-It took 3 visits to even be able to touch him.
+It took three visits to even be able to touch him.
 After a lot of hard work by his humans, with our guidance, Kuma can now go for walks and have humans over without exploding.

-Miles and his mom Austin-Most Improved Dog in Canine Basics class.
-Oct 26, 2016 Miles came to Austin as a rescue.
+Miles (with his mom Austin) is our Most Improved Dog in Canine Basics class.
+On Oct.
+26, 2016, Miles came to Austin as a rescue.
 He barked and ran from Miss Marie at their first meeting.
 Miles barked at anyone coming into the house, or even passing by the door.
 Miles lunged at every dog that walked by.
 With the help of a turkey diet, some calming herbs and lots and lots of hard work, Miles has calmed down and can be walked down the street without having a meltdown.

-Snow-Most Improved Puppy in Class 10/1/16 Snow came to class the first day lunging at and trying to hump Tiberius.
+Snow is our Most Improved Puppy in Class of October 1, 2016.
+Snow came to class the first day lunging at and trying to hump Tiberius.
 Snow thought that trying to hump Moira was really fun until Moira informed her that was unacceptable (Malamute style).
-By class 4, Snow had decided that being a lady-and calmly letting Edddie Munster say hello, was the proper thing to do.
+By class 4, Snow had decided that being a lady and calmly letting Edddie Munster say hello was the proper thing to do.
 In six weeks, Snow grew up from a little demon to a polite young lady.

-Aisha, most improved dog in Socialization class.
-When Miss Marie first saw Aisha 3 1/2 weeks ago, Aisha was biting at Miss Marie, barking and snarling.
+Aisha is our Most Improved Dog in Socialization class.
+When Miss Marie first saw Aisha about a month before this award, Aisha was biting at Miss Marie, barking and snarling.
 It took Marie 15 minutes just to be able to touch Aisha.
 Another 15 minutes and the "magic" of acupressure began.

-Aisha and her mom Terry have worked incredibly hard over the past few weeks, until Aisha was held by everyone in class, and no longer screeched at the sight of another dog.
-Aisha say "I am still a scared girl, but I am learning courage and trust"
+Aisha and her mom Terry worked incredibly hard over the next few weeks, until Aisha was held by everyone in class, and no longer screeched at the sight of another dog.
+Aisha says "I am still a scared girl, but I am learning courage and trust"

 The first time Miss Marie came to my house, my brother Rudy hated me.
 I was an obnoxious puppy climbing all over Rudy, jumping on him, trying to steal his food.
 Rudy just wanted me gone.
-After some "counseling" Rudy learned to tolerate me more and I learned to be less obnoxious.
-I went to Star Puppy class, and was still a little pushy.
+After some "counseling" Rudy learned to tolerate me, and I learned to be less obnoxious.
+I went to Star Puppy class and was still a little pushy.
 Thanks to Miss Moira and my classmate Toby, I learned how to play nicer.
-Not only did I graduate, but I was awarded most improved puppy in class.
+Not only did I graduate, but I was awarded Most Improved Puppy in class.
 My brother Rudy even came to see me graduate!

-Winner of most improved puppy in class, AKC Star Puppy Class, Oct 2015.
+Winner of Most Improved Puppy in the AKC Star Puppy Class of October 2015.
 Lenny began his puppy class career by attacking his sister Sazy, and attempting to hump Stuart and Moira.
 After being sacrificed, in front of all the puppies he was trying to impress, Lenny decided that being polite was a better idea.
 Lenny no longer picks on his sister, or tries to bite his humans.